whatrocks/blag/pages/my-new-old-apple-macintosh-se30-computer.md

 Here's my current ideas list for Mac SE/30 projects:

 * [ ] Figure out how to get new software.
 Do I really need an early 2000s "bridge" Mac to write floppies?
 * [ ] Get on the internet.
-System 8 has Netscape and an early Microsoft browser, but I need some sort of ethernet card, I think.
+Mac OS 8.1 has Netscape and an early Microsoft browser, but I need some sort of ethernet card, I think.
 Or use a Raspberry Pi as a bridge?
 * [ ] Get a color video card (rare and expensive) and set up dual monitor
 * [ ] Write Apple-Script to automate turning on 32-bit addressing automatically and setting the correct date every time I turn on the computer
 * [ ] Code a game and publish it on GitHub / archive.org for other weirdos like me